CRB-GDI/c2-u3-e10-while-loops-thomas3456787654/Instructions/README.md

-Add instruction document to this folder
+Refer to **Course 2 Unit 3 Exercise 10 Instructions.pdf** for instructions for completing this exercise.